-Mustafa Murat Bilgic, Min Zhou

-TICRA, Copenhagen, Denmark, {mmb,mz}@ticra.com
+Mustafa Murat Bilgic, Min Zhou TICRA, Copenhagen, Denmark, {mmb,mz}@ticra.com

-Abstract-This paper presents the preliminary design of a reconfigurable reflectarray using a direct optimisation approach, which has not been done before.
+Abstract-This paper presents the preliminary design of reconfigurable reflectarrays using a direct optimisation approach, which has not been done before.
 The reflectarray employs a five-state configuration based on an aperture-coupled stacked patch element, offering phase quantisation within a 320° dynamic range.
 It operates in the 24.5-27.5 GHz band and is tailored for 5G applications.
 Several reflectarrays have been optimised to achieve beam scanning over $\pm 70^{\circ}$ with strict side lobe suppression.
-The study confirms the suitability of this array element for beam-steering reflectarrays and highlights the simplicity of using the direct optimisation approach in antenna design.
+Furthermore, reflectarrays that radiate a fan-shaped beam have been optimised.
+The study confirms the suitability of this array element for beam-steering and shaped beam reflectarrays and highlights the simplicity of using the direct optimisation approach in antenna design.